-When the time came to hear the heartbeat for the first time, it had been a tough few weeks, and we were both eager to hear our little one.
-The heartbeat is that reassuring sound that everything you sacrifice for your child is worth it.
-I was 10 weeks.
-It was supposed to be just a check up, and the first midwife we saw did a bedside doppler on my stomach.
+I always look forward to hearing the heartbeat of my baby.
+It is one of the best sounds in the world.
+I was 10 weeks along, and it was supposed to be just a check up.
+The first midwife we saw did a bedside doppler on my stomach.
 She couldn’t find the heartbeat, but reassured us that it was probably still too early in the pregnancy to be able to.
 I immediately connected this to how I had suddenly stopped feeling icky the week before and in my gut I knew something was wrong.
 She suggested we just do an ultrasound.
 A nurse tech walked us into the room as I held my breath.
 She was so kind to us, and gave us only uplifting comments about how this was our 6th baby.
-(What an important role medical aids can have during these times.)
-We anxiously awaited to see our 10 week baby moving around on the screen, and as Gabe and I were marveling over all the little features that had already formed, I noticed the nurse go silent.
-She relayed news you never want to be your reality.
+(What an important role nurses and doctors can have during these times.)
+We anxiously awaited to see our baby moving around on the screen, and as Gabe and I were marveling over all the little features that had already formed, I noticed the nurse go silent.
 There was no heartbeat.
 There was no longer life.
-Everything stood still in that moment.
-It was a feeling of immediate loss and devastation.
-A surreal moment that your baby, which had accompanied you throughout the last few months, was suddenly gone.
+As she spoke the words, itt was a feeling of immediate loss and devastation.
+A surreal moment that our baby and the life that was supposed to be was no longer with me.

 I also felt God so near.
 He showed up for me in the past few weeks in such personal ways.
 Through letters from my sisters, words from my mother, meals, flowers, and messages from friends, kisses from my children, the kindness of the nurses, and the embrace of my spouse.
 Pain and suffering can drown us if we let it, but they can also be our teachers.
 Throughout the last few weeks I have never experienced the depth of the love of God as I did through this time.

 Before we lost the baby, I had told Gabe I thought it was a girl.
 Just an instinct I had.
-I knew it would help me in the healing process to have a better semblance of who our baby was, and I fell asleep one night with a prayer to know if it was a boy or a girl.
+I knew it would help me in the healing process to have a better semblance of who our baby was to have a name.
+I fell asleep one night with a prayer to know who my baby might have been.
 Right before I woke up the next morning, I had a very vivid dream that I was gazing at a tree with small green buds on it’s branches.
 It was covered in the most beautiful vivid pink ornaments that shimmered in the dawn of a grey-ish blue morning sky.
-I was trying to snap a picture of it to hold onto the memory.
-When I woke up, I knew it was a consolation from heaven that it was indeed a little girl.
+I was trying to snap a picture of it in my dream to hold onto the memory.
+For me it felt like a confirmation and consolation.
 A little girl who wouldn’t come to full bloom here on earth, but was very much alive in the arms of her creator.
-We went out today to find a tree to create a memorial for her.
-Gabe spent so much time looking for just the right one.
-And wouldn’t you know, we found a magnolia that happens to bloom vivid pink blooms in the Spring.

 Although she came unexpectedly and left us unexpectedly she was still a beautiful song in our lives.
 I learned more from this baby in a few short months than I have in my lifetime.
 I see my children with a renewed perspective of the miracles they are.
 For this reason, we chose the name Cecilia Rose.
 Cecilia after the patron saint of music, and Rose (mine and my daughter Veronica’s middle name) because she came to us in the spring.
 So we lift our heavy hearts to sing a song of thanksgiving for this little angel.
 I am so grateful to have been her first home.